okyeron/umbrellas/README.md

 		`discoverable on`

 connect from your device and pair

+from bluetoothctl you may also need to trust and then connect that device.
 ```

 Once your device is connected it should show up in the web application as a MIDI device.